brainstormforce/custom-fonts/README.md

 Custom Fonts is completely free, without any upsells or hidden costs.
 We believe in empowering website owners with essential tools without nickel-and-diming.
 Enjoy full access to all the features and functionality of Custom Fonts.

-## SOME OF THE SUPPORTED WORDPRESS PRODUCTS:
+## SOME OF THE SUPPORTED WORDPRESS THEMES:
-- Astra
+- Astra WordPress Theme
+- Spectra One Theme
+- All FSE themes

+## SOME OF THE SUPPORTED WORDPRESS PLUGINS:
 - Spectra Page Builder
-- Spectra One
-- All FSE theme editors
+- Elementor Page Builder

 **Branding Guidelines**